barna-hache/NeuroHarm-kit/README.md

  - IGUANe: A 3D generalizable CycleGAN for multicenter harmonization of brain MR images (https://doi.org/10.1016/j.media.2024.103388)
  - DISARM++: Beyond scanner-free harmonization (https://doi.org/10.48550/arXiv.2505.03715)

+#
+Important : The code associated with this GitHub does not contain all the files needed to run NeuroHarm-Kit because they are too large to be hosted on GitHub.
+To get the complete project, you must download it from the drive: Link to the drive
+#

 ## 1. Prerequisites

 To use this toolbox, check the following requirements :